The View: Other media

 In 2016, VH1 picked up Daytime Divas, a television series adaptation of Star Jones' book Satan's Sisters, which revolves around a fictional daytime talk show named The Lunch Hour featuring five female co-hosts.
 Jones, who was also one of the series' executive producers, and then-View co-hosts Joy Behar, Jedediah Bila, Sara Haines, and Sunny Hostin all made guest appearances on the series.
 It was canceled in 2017 after one season.

-In September 2018, The View began a podcast that saw the release each episode of the show after its original televised broadcast.
-In September 2021, the series launched a podcast titled Behind the Table, which features conversations between former and current co-hosts.
+In September 2018, The View began a podcast that saw the release of each episode in the show after its original televised broadcast.
+In September 2021, the series launched a companion podcast titled Behind the Table, which features conversations between former and current co-hosts.
+ABC began releasing episodes of Behind the Table daily in September 2023.

 In April 2019, Thomas Dunne Books published a non-fiction book entitled Ladies Who Punch by journalist Ramin Setoodeh, which chronicles the entire history of the show.
 It features interviews with various current and former View co-hosts.
 The book is set to be adapted into a television miniseries.